StuyPulse/Wildcard-LEDControl/README.md

 The code for blinkyMK2.
 Controls lift lighting.
 Can control underlighting, but it was never used.
 Version used for WildCard

 ### blinkyMK3 - UNFINISHED
-The code for blinkyMK3, blinkyMK2 but with a watchdog subsystem
+The code for blinkyMK3, possible implementation of MCP2515

-<b>Notes (6/18/18):</b> Perhaps implement with CAN instead?

 ### *TestingRoom:
 Some unfinished ideas or testing things.
 Take a look if you dare.